faceyspacey/redux-first-router/docs/connectRoutes.md

 # connectRoutes

-`connectRoutes` is the primary "work" you will do to get **Pure Redux Router** going.
+`connectRoutes` is the primary "work" you will do to get **Redux First Router** going.
 It's all about creating and maintaining a pairing of *action types* and dynamic express style route paths.
 If you use our `<Link />` component and pass an *action* as its `href` prop, you can change the URLs you use here any time without having to change your application code.